Dynamic Routing Guide

 Implementing DRO Hotlinks <-

-DRO Hotlink Restrictions <-
+DRO Hotlinks Restrictions <-

 • Locate Stores in same TRD as source - Hotlinks supports UM's Persistence feature.
 However, whereas a non-hotlinked DRO network allows Stores to be placed anywhere in the network, the hotlink feature adds the restriction that the Stores must be in the same TRD as the source.
-Note that Informatica considers this restriction to generally be the best practice except in certain limited use cases.
+Note that Informatica generally considers this restriction to be the best practice except in certain limited use cases.

 Hotlinks_chains.png